Good and bad human foods: What to feed and what to not feed your dog

 Symptoms: vomiting, diarrhoea

-Read more: Can dogs eat avocado?
+Read our article Can dogs eat avocado?
 Everything you need to know

 Milk and dairy products